 The first science run was conducted this summer with three unshielded magnetometers in Ohio, California, and Pennsylvania.
 The detectors were set up in the wilderness to reduce anthropogenic sources of magnetic field noise.

-We are currently developing an induced coil magnetometer to increase the sensitivity of our measurements for the next science run.
+We are currently developing an induced coil magnetometer to increase the sensitivity of our measurements for the advanced stage of the experiment.

 A brief summary (the elevator speech) of your research project: